-In consideration of their weight, perches in the coop should be placed a bit lower to the ground than standard to avoid leg injuries and the perches themselves should be robust.
+Considering their weight, perches in the coop should be placed a bit lower to the ground than standard to avoid leg injuries, and the perches themselves should be robust.

-Other than consideration for possible leg injuries, the bird does not suffer from any unusual maladies or genetic problems, in fact it is a robust and healthy breed.
+Other than considering possible leg injuries, the bird does not suffer from any unusual maladies or genetic problems.
+In fact, it is a robust and healthy breed.

-Obviously, this bird is really not the best choice for city living, but for anyone with the prerequisite space, the Giant is an excellent choice.
+Obviously, this bird is really not the best choice for city living, but the Giant is an excellent choice for anyone with the prerequisite space.

-Although there are a few extra considerations to think of when having Jersey Giants, mainly in the space, feed and height requirements, they really are an easy bird to raise.
+Although there are a few extra considerations to consider when having Jersey Giants, mainly in space, feed, and height requirements, they really are an easy bird to raise.

 If you have a larger family and wish to raise your own birds, the Jersey Giant may be a great fit for you.

-This is a superb bird worthy of the time and effort required in raising them, if you have the space and ability, give them a try – you may grow to love them!
+This is a superb bird worthy of the time and effort required in raising them.
+If you have space and ability, give them a try – you may grow to love them!

 Do you own Jersey Giants?
 We would like to hear your stories about this breed in the comments section below…